3 min read

 - Turkish Van

 But, what if your pet is already sick?
-Well, many insurance companies will not cover a pre-existing illness.
+Well, many pet health insurance companies will not cover a pre-existing illness.
 If you do find coverage for your sick pet, it will cost you a lot more than a healthy pet.

 Of course, if you have a pet you know that no matter what the cost, you want to make sure they live a long, and happy life.
 Whether your pet is a two-day-old fish or a 15-year-old dog, you can find pet health insurance somewhere.
 However, if your dog is older and already ill, health insurance will probably cost you more than you want to pay.
 If you are not sure, talk to your veterinary professional about it first.